 WELCOME TO EC RESIDENCE LIFE

 Welcome to Eureka College Residence Life!
 Choosing to live on campus may be one of the best decisions a student can make as we strongly believe that the “out of classroom” learning experience is a significant part of a college education!
 We highly recommend that all students take advantage of this incredible opportunity.
 Residence halls are more than just dorms or places to eat and sleep.
 Living on campus provides great opportunities for students to develop meaningful friendships and get involved with campus programming, organizations, and the overall college community.
-For the 2016-2017 academic year, 87% of our first year freshmen are living on campus.
+For the 2018-2019 academic year, 85% of our first year students are living on campus.

 Eureka College strongly believes that students are best able to take advantage of the full Eureka College experience by living on campus!
-We opened a brand new residence hall, Arnold Hall, in January 2012 and have also recently completed an extensive series of renovations on our existing residence halls.
+We opened a brand new residence hall, Arnold Hall, in January 2012 and have also completed an extensive series of renovations on our existing residence halls.
 It’s a great time to join our residential community!

 HOUSING & RESIDENCE LIFE MISSION STATEMENT

-The Housing and Residence Life Department provides a safe, supportive, and comfortable living and learning environment that supports the mission of Eureka College.
+The Housing and Residence Life Office provides a safe, supportive, and comfortable living and learning environment that supports the mission of Eureka College.
 The Residence Life Staff maintains a high standard of commitment and service in order to meet the diverse needs of our residents.
 We work in collaboration with other campus educators to create a greater sense of community and atmosphere of tolerance, appreciation, and respect.
 Through co-curricular programming, residents are empowered to achieve maximum success in academics, leadership, and campus and community involvement.

 - Commute from a parent’s primary residence (within a 30 mile address-to-address distance from Eureka College). https://maps.google.com/ is our official tool to compute distance using 300 E. College Ave; Eureka, IL 61530 as the campus address.